esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **SIZE_D1**
   - _SW access_: rw
   - _Description_: number of bytes to be copied by the DMA channel along the first dimension, i.e. using the first counter.
-As soon as this register is written, the transaction starts.
+As soon as this register is written, the **transaction starts**.

 <hr>